Dabvexx/DabVexx.github.io/_posts/2025-4-5-project-vexxed-renderer.md

 title: "Project: Vexxed Renderer"
 layout: post
 post-image:
-description: In this blog post, I will be showing off a cusom 3D renderer written in C++ using OpenGL.
+description: In this blog post, I will be showing off a custom 3D renderer written in C++ using OpenGL.
 tags:
 - project
 - c++